utkuyucel/Frostbyte/README.md

 - **Efficient Compression**: Minimize disk usage for stale or infrequently used datasets
 - **Data Versioning**: Maintain reproducible data versions with schema and content metadata
-- **Simple Commands**: Archive, restore, inspect, and diff data files with intuitive commands
+- **Simple Commands**: Archive, restore, and inspect data files with intuitive commands
 - **Extensible**: Built to be extended with different backends and UIs

 ## Installation